cronvel/doormen/bdd-spec.md

 <a name="full-report-mode"></a>
 # Full report mode
-should return an object with all containing weither it valid or not, the sanitized data, and an array of errors.
+should return an object with all contained data weither it validates or not, the sanitized data, and an array of errors.

 ```js
 var report , schema ;